-I would guess other mediums are likely the way most people are headed.
-Also, books seem to have the most impact after you've studied AT for a little while and often seem confusing if you're brand new to the technique: Student's tell me they help with making sense of their experiences.
-That was (and continues to be) the case for me too.
+Also, books on the Alexander Technique have the most impact after you've studied for a little while, and are almost always confusing if you're brand new to the technique.
+If you haven't taken a lesson, then don't both reading a book...go for at least one lesson; it's best communicated experientially (like music).
+Student's tell me reading helps with making sense of their experiences.
+That was (and continues to be) the case for me too. - Mark

 The Alexander Technique: A Skill for Life By Pedro de Alcantara